atennapel/coc-os/README.md

 - can we erase Unit index in Desc?

 LIBRARIES:
-- generic eliminators for Fin tagged non-indexed datatypes
 - find alternate definitions of symm, trans, eqRefl and uip, to allow for erasure of the proofs
-- rewrite list to use taggeddesc
 - write more prelude functions
 - write Desc using Desc
 ```